-John A. Williams serves as chairman of the board and a member of the CSI Executive Committee.
+John A. Williams serves as chairman emeritus of the board.
 He graduated from the University of Kentucky in 1962, earning a Bachelor of Science, with majors in accounting and economics.
 John then practiced accounting and management consulting with Arthur Andersen & Co. in St. Louis.
 From 1963-65, as a UK ROTC graduate, he served in the U.S. Army Signal Corps, directing development of experimental data processing systems at 7th Army Headquarters in Germany.
 In 1965, he served as the founding CEO in the creation of Computer Services, Inc. (CSI), headquartered in Paducah, Kentucky, becoming president in 1968 and chairman in 1979.

 Over the years, John has been intensely involved with community, state and national organizations.
 He has served Burroughs Computer Users Group (president); Association for Financial Technology (president); Four Rivers Boy Scout Council (president); Scoutmaster, and Webelos leader; Area Six (KY/TN) Boy Scouts (president); Southeast Regional Board Boy Scouts (director); National Museum Board Boy Scouts (director); National Eagle Bound program (creator); Paducah Area Chamber of Commerce (president); Kentucky Chamber of Commerce (vice president); Federal Reserve-Louisville (chair); and Carson Four Rivers Performing Arts Center (chair).
 John also served as a lecturer in banking schools at UK, LSU, Nebraska, and Georgia, and as a faculty member at the Paducah Community College.